-The Delivery Address is the address pointing to ImageEngine which you’ll use in your <img>
+The Delivery Address is the component of an Engine that is the address pointing to ImageEngine which you’ll use in your <img>

 tags to refer to images.
 Delivery Addresses may be on a shared domain (imgeng.in